franferri/my_katas/kata-coup/README.md

 Contessa: Block an assassination attempt against yourself.
 Captain: Take two coins from another player, or block someone from stealing coins from you.
 Ambassador: Draw two character cards from the Court (the deck), choose which (if any) to exchange with your face-down characters, then return two.
 Block someone from stealing coins from you.

 On your turn, you can take any of the actions listed above, regardless of which characters you actually have in front of you, or you can take one of three other actions:

 Income: Take one coin from the treasury.
 Foreign aid: Take two coins from the treasury.
 Coup: Pay seven coins and launch a coup against an opponent, forcing that player to lose an influence.
 (If you have ten coins or more, you must take this action.)

 When you take one of the character actions – whether actively on your turn, or defensively in response to someone else's action – that character's action automatically succeeds unless an opponent challenges you.
 In this case, if you can't (or don't) reveal the appropriate character, you lose an influence, turning one of your characters face-up.

 Face-up characters cannot be used, and if both of your characters are face-up, you're out of the game.

+Any player can block or challenge any other player action, or blocking action, regardless the order they game is being played.

 If you do have the character in question and choose to reveal it, the opponent loses an influence, then you shuffle that character into the deck and draw a new one, perhaps getting the same character again and perhaps not.

 The last player to still have influence – that is, a face-down character – wins the game!

+## The Kata

+This kata aims to make you:
+* Play and Learn the game
+* Expand the game

+I've create for this kata a library that lets you play the base game.
+* Is a simple self contained maven project
+* Tests and the game library are provided in Java 8, JUnit 5 and Mockito 2
+* The project is Kotlin 1.3 ready and the Kotlin testing framework is also included Mockk 1.9

+The base game library works, compiles and tests out of the box.
+You only need to have Java 8 or newer in your machine and internet connection.
+Recommended a proper IDE like IntelliJ or Eclipse, but Maven is build in in the project, so you can use any text editor too.

+### What are we going to do in this Kata?

+First hour (becoming familiar with the base game)
+* Read instructions from the box of the base game
+* Play once
+* Read instructions again
+* Play 4 more times

+### Challenges

+#### Iteration 1 - Building the JAR (environment awareness)

+* Open maven configuration file, explain the dependencies section and the uber jar configuration.
+* Each person builds the library
+* Play using the library
+* Let's start the challenges

-### Iteration 2
+#### Iteration 2 - Upgrade some tests using Mockito

-Now we have more than 2 players, 3 and 4.
-Does your testing resist?
+[TODO]

+Many people knows how to Mock, or maybe not even than.
+* Look for a simple test were we can use a Mock
+* Look for a simple test were we can use spy()

+The challenge is to update this tests to use the mock and spy() instead of normal classes.
+This drives to update the library to have to expose less internal methods because the testing.

-### Iteration 3
+#### Iteration 3 - To add the 2 players variant

-Mind that player 3 can call the bluff when player 1 attacks player 2.
+You must update the base library:
+* It must ask you if you want to play with the normal game rules or the variant game when the game is created only with 2 players
+* It must be hable to play with the 2 players variant
+* The 2 players variant test must cover all the new rules

+At the end of this iteration you must be able to play with other player using the normal game rules and the variant game rules

-### Iteration 4
+#### Iteration 4 - To add The Inquisitor card

-A new & optional character called the Inquisitor has been added (currently, the only English edition with the Inquisitor included is the Kickstarter Version from Indie Boards & Cards.
-Copies in stores may not be the Kickstarter versions and may only be the base game).
-The Inquisitor character cards may be used to replace the Ambassador cards.
+You must update the base library:
+* Given any number of players, there must be an option to play The Inquisitor variant of the game
+* All tests suite must be updated acordingly

-Inquisitor: Draw one character card from the Court deck and choose whether or not to exchange it with one of your face-down characters.
-OR Force an opponent to show you one of their character cards (their choice which).
+Inquisitor: Draw one character card from the Court deck and choose whether or not to exchange it with one of your face-down characters, or force an opponent to show you one of their character cards (their choice which).
 If you wish it, you may then force them to draw a new card from the Court deck.
 They then shuffle the old card into the Court deck.
-Block someone from stealing coins from you.
+The Inquisitor block someone from stealing coins from you.

+At the end of this iteration you must be able to play with others players using the normal game rules or using the inquisitor card